MachineLemonade/docs/v0.10/ee-upgrade-guide.md

 ---
 title: "Upgrade Astronomer"
-description: "A guide to upgrading Astronomer on Enterprise"
+description: "A guide to upgrading your installation of the Astronomer Enterprise platform"
-date: 2018-07-17T00:00:00.000Z
+date: 2019-06-19T00:00:00.000Z
 slug: "ee-upgrade-guide"
 ---

 To upgrade your installation of the Astronomer Enterprise platform, follow the guidelines below.

-**Note:** This guide is **only** for upgrading from Astronomer v0.9.X to v0.10.X.
+**Note:** This guide is **only** for upgrading from Astronomer v0.8.2 to v0.9.X.

 For help upgrading between different versions, please contact us at support@astronomer.io.